JuliaLang/julia/README.md

 #### Ubuntu

-The [julia-deps PPA](https://launchpad.net/~staticfloat/+archive/julia-deps/) contains updated packages for julia dependencies if you want to use system libraries instead of having them downloaded and built during the build process.
+The [julia-deps PPA](https://launchpad.net/~staticfloat/+archive/julia-deps/) contains updated packages for Julia dependencies if you want to use system libraries instead of having them downloaded and built during the build process.
 See [System Provided Libraries](#System-Provided-Libraries).

 For a fast and easy current installation, the `before_install` section of [travis.yml](https://github.com/JuliaLang/julia/blob/master/.travis.yml) is a great resource.
 Note that those instructions are for Ubuntu 12.04, and for later versions you may need to install newer versions of dependencies, such as `libunwind8-dev` instead of `libunwind7-dev`.